tokmarton/crt-upgrade-risk-stratification/README.md

 This repository enables contains the codes to train and validate the training and validation of machine-learning models for multi-class classification.

-The repository was forked from `szadam96/framework-for-binary-classification`.
-The upstream repository is thoroughly described in the following paper:
+The repository was forked from `szadam96\framework-for-binary-classification`.
+The upstream repository has been thoroughly described previously:
 > [**A machine learning framework for performing binary classification on tabular biomedical data**](https://doi.org/10.1556/1647.2023.00109)<br/>
   Ádám Szijártó, Alexandra Fábián, Bálint Károly Lakatos, Máté Tolvaj, Béla Merkely, Attila Kovács, Márton Tokodi<br/>
   <b>IMAGING</b> (2023)